 In the following set of images showing the morphology of the 33 straits examined in this study, the plan shape of the straits is illustrated using Google Earth © images; the yellow outline shows the shoreline as indicated by Google Earth ©.
-North is generally toward the top of each image.
 Credit for the source of each image is provided in the individual captions.
-The bathymetry of each strait, which is shown using white lines, has been derived mainly from location maps in papers about each strait.
-These sources, and any additional primary sources that were cited, are indicated in the captions.
-Arrows of various weights and colours have been superimposed to illustrate the main currents that flow through each strait, emphasizing particularly the 'permanent' or prevailing currents which are not always the most energetic water movements; these are commonly 'episodic' (i.e., tidal or meteorological) currents.
-The flow directions are highly simplified, and are derived from a reading of the relevant literature for each strait; the most important source(s) are cited in the caption.
+The bathymetry of each strait, which is shown using white lines, has been derived mainly from location maps in published papers; those sources are acknowledged in the captions.
+Arrows of various weights and colours have been superimposed to illustrate the main currents that flow through each strait, emphasizing particularly the 'permanent' or prevailing currents which are not always the most energetic water movements that are commonly 'episodic' (i.e., tidal or meteorological) currents.
+The flow directions are highly simplified and are derived from a reading of the relevant literature; the most important source(s) are cited in the caption.
 The names of the straits are preceded by a number from 1 to 33.
 This number corresponds with the number used in the global map in Fig. 2 in the main paper that shows where each strait is located.
 An abbreviated summary of the information provided here is presented in Table 1 in the main paper.